-There are many indicators, projections, charts and graphs in the Fiscal Year 2014-15 Budget document.
-This is rightfully so, since this budget also reflects College Park's vision and focus on improving the quality of life for our residents, businesses and visitors, respectively.
-This budget reflects community values, goals, objectives and ideas, all of which are indicative and consistent with the expectations articulated by Mayor and City Council.
+There are many numbers, indicators, projections, charts and graphs in the Proposed Fiscal Year 2016-2017 Budget document.
+This is rightfully so, since this Adopted Budget also reflects College Park's vision and focus on improving the quality of life for our residents, businesses and visitors.
+This Adopted Budget reflects community values, goals, objectives and ideas, all of which are indicative and consistent with the expectations articulated by Mayor and City Council.

-The Fiscal Year 2015-16 Budget represents the character of a city whose unique identity distinguishes itself from other geographical areas of Southwest Fulton County and the overall Atlanta Metropolitan Area.
+The Fiscal Year 2016-2017 Adopted Budget represents the character of a city whose unique identity distinguishes itself from other geographical areas of Southwest Fulton County and the overall Atlanta Metropolitan Area.
 City administration began finalizing its recommendations for next year's budget with 58% of the current fiscal year completed, 68% of the approved budget expended, and 77% of anticipated revenues collected.
 Staff is likewise working to promote and establish an unassigned fund balance that remains healthy.

-Total General Fund expenditures are down 5.4%, and personnel services are down 0.5%.
-There is a decrease in city pension contribution.
-Fiscal Year 2015-16 will also mark the fourth consecutive year of administering a performance budget, enabling our ability to again secure recognition from the Government Finance Officers Association of the United States and Canada for best budget format.
+Total General Fund expenditures are down 4%, and personnel services are down 0.5%.
+There is decrease for the city pension contribution.
+Fiscal Year 2016-2017 will also mark the fifth consecutive year of administering a performance budget, enabling our ability to again secure recognition from the Government Finance Officers Association of the United States and Canada for best budget format.
 However, make no mistake that this effort represents a continuous process, as more work is required to truly solidify our belief that we are moving in the right direction.

 Total local property tax millage for City operations will result in neutral revenues.
-Total appropriation for all funds is recommended to be \$109,127,515.
-As such, the overall Fiscal Year 2015-16 Budget is financially sound and delivers services our residents have come to expect.
+Total expenditure appropriation for all funds is recommended to be \$109,966,509.
+As such, the overall Fiscal Year 2016-2017 Adopted Budget is financially sound and delivers quality services our residents have come to expect.